SriPass/SriPass-MOBILE-APP/README.md

 We welcome contributors to help make SriPass even better!
 You can get involved by:

-- For the Run App (ReactNative application):
+- For the Run App (ReactNative Application):

   ```
   npm expo
   npm start